lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   in {{RFC5958}}, that is wrapped in a SignedData structure, as specified in Section 5 of {{RFC5652}} and {{RFC8933}}, signed by the Key Generation Authority.

-* It may contain a certificate or revocation passphrase directly in the encryptedContent field.
+* It may contain a certificate, POP challenge, or revocation passphrase directly in the encryptedContent field.

 The content of the EnvelopedData structure, as specified in Section 6 of {{RFC5652}}, MUST be encrypted using a newly generated symmetric content-encryption key.
-This content-encryption key MUST be securely provided to the recipient using one of three key management techniques.
+This content-encryption key MUST be securely provided to the recipient using one of four key management techniques.

 The choice of the key management technique to be used by the sender depends on the credential available at the recipient: